Grammar school 11+ tests in Dorset

 Which schools require an 11+ pass?

-In addition, Poole High School has an Expressly Academic stream, and admits 32 pupils per year on the basis of their entrance test results.
+In addition, Poole High School has an Expressly Academic stream, and admits 10% of pupils per year on the basis of the school's entrance test results.

 What do the tests involve?

 There is one set of selection tests for Poole Grammar School, Bournemouth School, Bournemouth School for Girls and Parkstone Grammar School (the ‘Consortium’).

 Children sit Verbal Reasoning, Mathematics and English papers; the total score for the three tests determines whether the pupil is of the required standard.
 The scores for the entrance tests are adjusted (or “standardised”) according to age.